 Welcome to the world of Ring Alarm!
-You've made a smart decision by tightening the ring of security around your home and securing yourself against intruders, fire, and carbon monoxide poisoning (with the addition of compatible detectors - sold separately) with Ring Alarm.
+You've made a smart decision by tightening the security around your home and securing yourself against intruders, fire, and carbon monoxide poisoning (with the addition of compatible detectors - sold separately) with Ring Alarm.
 Once you have installed and set up your system.
 However, it's important to understand the role of permits in home security.
 The remainder of this article will answer frequently asked questions concerning alarm permits.

 Alarm system permit requirements vary depending on where you live.
 It is possible that you may need to obtain a permit or register your system before using Ring Alarm.
 Once you complete your registration for monitoring, we will email you details about how to obtain a permit where you live.